-In connection with the initial public offering, we granted equity awards under the 2021 Omnibus Incentive Plan (a description of which is provided below) to certain directors and employees, including Messrs.
-Berg and O'Connor and Ms. Vanderveldt, consisting of restricted stock units with an approximate aggregate grant date value of \$1.7 million and stock options with an approximate aggregate grant date value of \$0.9 million.
-In particular, our named executive officers received, in the aggregate, new equity awards with respect to 223,422 shares of Class A common stock, with Messrs.
-Berg and O'Connor and Ms. Vanderveldt receiving 51,471, 20,588 and 26,471 restricted stock units, respectively, and 75,366, 21,533 and 27,933 stock options, respectively.
+In connection with this offering, we intend to grant equity awards under the 2021 Omnibus Incentive Plan (a description of which is provided below) to certain directors and employees, including Messrs.
+Berg and O'Connor and Ms. Vanderveldt, consisting of restricted stock units with an approximate aggregate grant date value of \$1.7 million and stock options with an approximate aggregate grant date value of \$1.5 million.
+The number of restricted stock units that will be issued will be equal to the grant date value divided by our public offering price, and the number of stock options that will be issued will be equal to the grant date value of such stock options divided by the Black-Scholes value of an option to purchase one share of our Class A common stock.
+In particular, based on an assumed public offering price of \$16.50 per share of Class A common stock (the midpoint of the estimated offering price range set forth on the cover page of this prospectus), it is anticipated that our named executive officers will, in the aggregate, receive new equity awards with respect to 210,961 shares of Class A common stock, with Messrs.
+Berg and O'Connor and Ms. Vanderveldt receiving 48,611, 19,444 and 25,000 restricted stock units, respectively, and 71,150, 20,329 and 26,427 stock options, respectively.
 The restricted stock units granted to the named executive officers will vest in three equal installments of 33.33% on each of the first three anniversaries of the date of grant, and the stock options granted to the named executive officers will cliff vest as to 100% on the third anniversary of the date of grant, subject in all cases to continued employment on the applicable vesting date.